leonardojulius/Documentation-Ubuntu-22.04.5-LTS/docs/README.md

 ## What it is

-This is for my personal & informational purposes use only.
+> A guide for deploying software & web application using ubuntu 22.04.5 LTS

 !> Disclaimer

-The information provided in this deployment guide is for informational purposes only.
-While we strive to ensure accuracy, we do not guarantee that the steps outlined will work in all environments or configurations.
-Deployment processes may vary depending on system settings, dependencies, and third-party integrations.
+This document is provided for research and informational purposes only.
+The deployment procedures, recommendations, and technical details outlined herein are based on general best practices and may not be suitable for all environments.

-Before proceeding with deployment, it is strongly recommended to back up all critical data and test the deployment in a staging environment to avoid potential issues.
+Any actions taken based on this document are at the reader’s own risk.
+We are not responsible for any direct or indirect consequences, including but not limited to data loss, system failures, or security vulnerabilities, arising from the use of this information.

-We are not responsible for any data loss, system failures, or security vulnerabilities resulting from the use of this guide.
-Users should exercise caution and refer to official documentation or seek professional assistance if necessary.
+Readers are encouraged to verify details independently and consult with qualified professionals before implementing any deployment processes.